 Materials published in the Federal Register include Presidential documents (proclamations, executive orders, and other executive documents); notices of proposed rules, hearings, and meetings; proposed rules and regulations; and rules and regulations adopted by executive agencies.
 The Federal Register is published every federal work day.

-Since 1938 adopted rules and regulations are also published in the Code of Federal Regulations (44 U.S.C. § 1510).
+Since 1938 adopted rules and regulations are also published in the Code of Federal Regulations.
+See 44 U.S.C. s.
+1510.
 Regulations are arranged by subject and agency, and organized into 50 different titles.
 Many, though not all of these titles, correspond to similar U.S. Code subjects.
-Within each title, regulations are organized by agency instead of subject.
+Within each title, regulations are organized by agency.

 CFR Volumes are now updated once each calendar year and is issued on a quarterly basis: